Guide to probate

 You don't need to waste money on a probate specialist if you're dealing with an uncomplicated estate – it's much cheaper to do it yourself.

-Application fees for probate in England and Wales are £273 (as of 26 January 2022), whether you apply through a solicitor or take the DIY option.
+Application fees for probate in England and Wales are £300, whether you apply through a solicitor or take the DIY option.
 Estates worth less than £5,000 pay no fee.
-In Northern Ireland, the fee is £261 for estates worth more than £10,000 (no fee if less).
+In Northern Ireland, the fee is £310 if you apply through a solicitor, or £310 plus another £77 fee if you take the DIY route – though neither of these fees apply for estates worth less than £10,000.

 Additional copies of the probate form can be ordered for £1.50 each.
 Multiple copies are essential for the administration process, so it's a good idea to order a few extra copies.